 Leather moccasin maker Beautys and Gents actually uses red throughout its entire store.
 When a product is selling fast, the company puts a bright red warning near the shop button: “Only a few left!”, prompting browsers to take action.

 Complicated navigation can cost you lost customer interest and even sales.
 Include drop-down menus on every page or have a table of contents in the left sidebar.
 And be sure to include contextual links.

 What’s a contextual link?
 A link to a product you’ve mentioned elsewhere.
 Say you’re writing a blog post about a new shoe supplier you’ve added to your store.
 Include a link to the entire collection to make browsing and buying from your digital shelves simple.

-Allku Pets offers a clever example in this blog post about a visit to Chicago’s Anti-Cruelty Society.
+Allku Pets offers a clever example in their blog post about a visit to Chicago’s Anti-Cruelty Society.
 “From offering a discounted vet clinic, and safe-house for the pets of displaced people, to training classes (for both human and pup), the Anti-Cruelty Society really does do it all!”, write co-founders Gabriela Landazuri and Adrian Varga.

 What they don’t mention is that the cute pups profiled in the post are modeling their handmade collars and leashes.
 (Allku works with Ecuadorian artisans to produce each custom-made bohemian design.)

 For Brooklyn-based jeweler Blair Lauren Brown, a left-side navigation bar on every page of her site includes a pull-down for her various collections so visitors can shop for pieces on every page.
 But it’s on her “Featured Products” page where she gets creative.
 There, Brown includes quick links to custom jewelry and pieces under $250.
 She also categorizes jewelry cleverly, turning photos of set pieces into links — just click to reveal each collection.